top of page

 • Pitta: Burning cramps, fiery emotions like anger and irritability, and a clotty, hot, or heavy flow.
 Severe menstrual hemorrhaging may even require blood transfusions.
 Whew!
 See if you're experiencing Pitta imbalances with Hot List of Common Pitta Imbalances

 • Kapha: Heavy or long-lasting periods, bloating, and yeast infections.
 Feeling sluggish, depressed, and unmotivated – preferring food (and Netflix) binges to a regular routine.
-Sturdy List of Kapha Imbalances
+Sturdy List of Kapha Imbalances.

 Ayurveda and Menstruation: Creating a Healthy Flow